fakedrake/thesis-org/corrections.md

 evaluations of the individual component discussed in the chapter.
-The student is encouraged to include additional evaluations for them. *(It was exceptionally hard to isolate the component in a useful scenario so this particular point was left unadressed).*
+The student is encouraged to include additional evaluations for them. *(It was exceptionally hard to isolate the component in a useful scenario so this particular point was left unadressed).* very embedded, timers dont make sense, in order to not compromize the and in order tonot make sumething that maps to reality i didn't make:

+- impact: measurement antisthenis in an isolated fashion changes FluiDB so much that it is a different system: the skew will.
+- it cant be replaced

+Spell check the thesis. many.